 The first Mediterranean Environments Regional Academy (MERA) was organised from 2 to 11 November 2018 in Morocco.
 This is the third regional academy organised under the auspices of the Global Environments Network, and our first academy in the Mediterranean region.

-Mediterranean cultural landscapes/seascapes have been shaped, over millennia, by the reciprocal relationships between people and their environments, resulting in a vast and unique regional biocultural diversity.
+Mediterranean cultural landscapes and seascapes have been shaped, over millennia, by the reciprocal relationships between people and their environments, resulting in a vast and unique regional biocultural diversity.
 The Mediterranean biodiversity hotspot is ranked as the third-richest in terms of plant diversity and covers over 2 million square kilometres.
 It is widely recognised that this diversity is the result of the knowledge and practices of Mediterranean peoples who have developed highly specialised systems of landscape/seascape management to deal with the region’s climatic and geographical challenges.

-Activities will focus on four major themes:
+Activities focused on four major themes:

 - Local product commercialisation, rural livelihoods and the private sector;